 To the best of my knowledge, the most recent public airings of the orchestral version in North America happened in February 2004 with Jacques Lacombe directing the Montreal Symphony Orchestra … and then in April 2016 by the Virginia Chamber Orchestra conducted by David Grandis.

 Because of its multi-movement structure, the various preludes making up Soirs are sometimes performed individually or in smaller sets rather than as the entire suite.
 Along those lines, four of the preludes were performed in concert in Tokyo in September 2015 by the Orchestre Français du Japon.

 The OFJ was formed in 2013 with the express purpose of performing French music for audiences in Japan.
 Music professor and Ravel specialist Arbie Orenstein of Queens College played a major role as artistic advisor during the orchestra’s formation, which presented its first concert in 2014 under its music director Daijiro Ukon in works by Fauré, Ravel and Honegger.

 The 2015 OFJ concert performance featuring Schmitt included En rêvant, Gaiety, Parfum exotique and Sur l’onde from Soirs, in addition to music by three other French composers (Debussy, Ravel and Milhaud).
-It was an opportunity for Schmitt devotees residing in Japan and East Asia to attend the only live performances of any of the composer’s orchestral music happening that season.
+It was an opportunity for Schmitt devotees residing in Japan and East Asia to attend the only live performances of any of the composer’s orchestral music happening that season in those regions.